09/22/2023 by Christine Morris

 LIMITED TEMPERATURE CONTROL SHORTAGE

 One of the well-known trends in the food and beverage industry is the continued growth of cold chains.
-Recently, a MarketsandMarkets report shows that the cold chain market is valued at USD 4.7 billion in 2021.
-Furthermore, it’s estimated to reach USD 10.2 billion by 2026.
-That’s an expected Compound Annual Growth Rate (CAGR) of 16.6 percent from 2021 to 2026.
+Recently, a Grand View Research study shows that the cold chain market was estimated at USD 233.2 billion in 2022.
+Furthermore, it’s estimated to grow at a Compound Annual Growth Rate (CAGR) of 18.6 percent from 2023 to 2030.

-Recently, there’s an increased demand for temperature-sensitive drugs (think covid vaccines), rising demand for better food quality, a surging need to reduce food waste, and growing demand for generic drugs.
+Recently, there’s been an increased demand for temperature-sensitive drugs (think covid vaccines and biologics), rising demand for better food quality, a surging need to reduce food waste, and growing demand for generic drugs.
 All this is anticipated to drive the market’s growth.

 In light of the pandemic, the risks of COVID-19 have made consumers more interested in healthier, less processed foods that will boost their immune systems.
 However, less processed foods mean more food products that will need temperature control.